Jared Lee Loughner: Medico-legal proceedings

-On May 25, 2011, Judge Burns ruled Loughner was then incompetent to stand trial, based on two medical evaluations.
+On May 25, 2011, Burns ruled Loughner was then incompetent to stand trial, based on two medical evaluations.
 Court proceedings were suspended while Loughner, who had been diagnosed with paranoid schizophrenia, received psychiatric treatment at the psychiatric wing of the U.S. Medical Center for Federal Prisoners in Springfield, Missouri.
 He was scheduled to appear in court on September 21, 2011, but that hearing was delayed until September 28, 2011, when the judge reviewed whether he could understand the charges against him and could assist in his own defense.
 (Loughner's lawyers unsuccessfully objected to him appearing at the hearing.)

 Loughner disrupted the court hearing with an outburst, and was carried from the courtroom.
 According to The New York Times, Loughner believed he succeeded in killing Giffords, and clashed with his lawyer when she informed him that the congresswoman had survived.
 He was judged still incompetent to stand trial following medical evaluations and a hearing in May 2011.

 Forced medication rulings

-On June 26, 2011, Judge Burns ruled that prison doctors could forcibly medicate Loughner with antipsychotic drugs in order to treat him to restore him to competency for trial, but on July 12, 2011, a three-judge federal appeals panel from the Ninth Circuit ruled that Loughner could refuse anti-psychotic medication, since he "has not been convicted of a crime, is presumptively innocent and is therefore entitled to greater constitutional protections than a convicted inmate."
+On June 26, 2011, Burns ruled that prison doctors could forcibly medicate Loughner with antipsychotic drugs in order to treat him to restore him to competency for trial, but on July 12, 2011, a three-judge federal appeals panel from the Ninth Circuit ruled that Loughner could refuse anti-psychotic medication, since he "has not been convicted of a crime, is presumptively innocent and is therefore entitled to greater constitutional protections than a convicted inmate."
 However, the ruling stated that it "does not preclude prison authorities from taking other measures to maintain the safety of prison personnel, other inmates and Loughner himself, including forced administration of tranquilizers".

 A week after the ruling, prison medical authorities resumed forcible treatment of Loughner with the antipsychotic risperidone, this time citing Washington v.
 Harper and stating the purpose of treatment was the need to control the danger he posed to himself and others in prison, rather than rendering him fit for trial.
 Loughner's defense team submitted an emergency motion to the US Court of Appeals for the Ninth Circuit, claiming that this treatment was in violation of their ruling and seeking an immediate injunction to halt treatment.
 The request for an injunction was denied by the court, allowing treatment to continue pending a full hearing into the matter.
 Arguments began on August 30 as to the lawfulness of this treatment.
 In March 2012, a federal appeals court denied a request by Loughner's lawyers to halt his forced medication.

 On May 24, 2012, a federal judge ordered a competency hearing for June 27 (later postponed until August 7) to determine Loughner's mental fitness to stand trial.
 He remained at a federal prison hospital in Missouri pending the entry of his plea.
 A request by Loughner's lawyers to rehear arguments on forced medication was denied on June 5, 2012.